andradegui/andradegui/README.md

 ## I´m Guilherme Lima 	:smiley:	:v:

-- I live in Brazil, SP (São Paulo) :brazil:
+- I live in Brazil, SP (São Paulo)
 - I have been working on Noovi as IT Intern
 - At college I study Technology in Systems For Internet
 - I like study English and Spanish